 |Add a standard persistent disk||Add a regional standard persistent disk||Add an SSD persistent disk||Add a regional SSD persistent disk||Add a local SSD||Connect a bucket|

-In addition to the storage options that GCP provides, you can deploy alternative storage solutions on your instances.
+In addition to the storage options that Google Cloud provides, you can deploy alternative storage solutions on your instances.

 - Create a file server or distributed file system on Compute Engine to use as a network file system with NFSv3 and SMB3 capabilities.

 - Mount a RAM disk within instance memory to create a block storage volume with high throughput and low latency.